Middle School Curriculum Guide

 SIXTH-GRADE INSTRUMENTAL MUSIC

-Sixth-Grade Band provides an ensemble experience for students with beginning instrumental experience on wind and percussion instruments.
+Sixth-Grade Band provides an ensemble experience for students with beginning experience on wind and percussion instruments.
 Those wishing to enter Sixth-Grade Band without any prior instrumental experience may do so if deemed appropriate by the instructor.
 Through classroom instruction (in small groups and larger band rehearsals), a band method/technique book and appropriate repertoire, students will continue to develop a solid skill base to interpret and perform band music at an advanced beginner level.
 Grading is based on the student participation and overall performance.
 Participation in the private lesson program is strongly recommended.
-Members of the Sixth-Grade Intermediate Band are expected to perform in two major concerts, scheduled in January and May of each school year.
+Members of the Sixth-Grade Band are expected to perform in two major concerts, scheduled in December and May of each school year.

 SIXTH-GRADE VOCAL MUSIC